privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 - If `code_store_cost` > gas left, `ErrorCodeStore` corresponds to `CodeStoreOutOfGas`;
 - If returned bytecode length > `MAXCODESIZE`, it corresponds to `MaxCodeSizeExceeded`.

 On the circuit bus mapping side, the checks for these two code store errors are [here](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/8a633f7c3de2da72f0817def57c1703241cced97/bus-mapping/src/circuit_input_builder/input_state_ref.rs#L1296-L1304).
-This error happens only when current opcode is `RETURN` and it's a `CREATE`/`CREATE2` call (`call.is_create == true`).
-We can't get contract bytecode length in `CREATE`/`CREATE2` opcodes and it's only available in `RETURN` opcode so we handle these two errors in `RETURN` opcode.
+This error only happens when both the current opcode is `RETURN` and the call is either `CREATE` or `CREATE2` call, that is when `call.is_create == true`.

+Even though these are `CREATE`/`CREATE2` errors, as we cannot get the contract bytecode length when processing these opcodes, we handle them in the `RETURN` opcode where the bytecode length is available.

 Overall it looks like the following:
 - Pop EVM word `offset` and `length` from the stack,